Community-level Contagion among Diverse Financial Assets

 \subsection{Contagion Metrics}

-We evaluate community level-contagion effects in two ways: overall and directional.
-The overall effect captures how shocks spread in both incoming and outcoming directions (e.g. bi-directional) among the assets within a community or between two communities.
+We evaluate community-level contagion effects in two ways: overall and directional.
+The overall effect captures how shocks spread in both incoming and outgoing directions (e.g. bi-directional) among the assets within a community or between two communities.
 On the other hand, the directional effect measures how contagion flows from one community of assets to another (e.g. unidirectional).
 Based on these perspectives, we define six metrics outlined below.
-The design of these metrics is inspired by \cite{asi21} and \cite{mat13}. \begin{itemize} \item Overall Contagion Density within a Community($OCD_{individual}$): to measure the density of contagion within a community of assets, considering both incoming and outcoming directions.
+The design of these metrics is inspired by \cite{asi21} and \cite{mat13}. \begin{enumerate} \item Overall Contagion Density within a Community($OCD_{individual}$): to measure the density of contagion within a community of assets, considering both incoming and outgoing directions.
 Let $S$ be a set of contagion links between $n$ assets.

 where $L_S$ is the cardinality of $S$ and $n\times (n-1)$ is the number of possible contagion links between $n$ assets \item Overall Contagion Magnitude within a Community ($OCM_{individual}$): to measure the average magnitude of contagion within a community of assets, reflecting how strong the contagion is, on average, within the community.
-Similar to the $OCD_{individual}$ metric, this considers both incoming and outcoming directions.
+Similar to the $OCD_{individual}$ metric, this considers both incoming and outgoing directions.

-where $\sum_{(i,j) \in S} w_{ij}$ is the sum of the contagion magnitude in $S$. \item Overall Contagion Density between Two Communities ($OCD_{cross}$): to measure the density of contagion between communities, considering both incoming and outcoming directions.
+where $\sum_{(i,j) \in S} w_{ij}$ is the sum of the contagion magnitude in $S$. \item Overall Contagion Density between Two Communities ($OCD_{cross}$): to measure the density of contagion between communities, considering both incoming and outgoing directions.
 Let $SA$ and $SB$ be the sets of contagion links from $n$ assets in community $A$ to $m$ assets in community $B$ and vice versa, respectively.

-where $L_{SA}$ and $L_{SB}$ are the cardinality of $SA$ and $SB$, respectively. $2\times m \times n$ is the number of possible contagion links between two communities. \item Overall Contagion Magnitude between Two Communities ($OCM_{cross}$): to measure the average magnitude of contagion between two communities, considering both incoming and outcoming directions.
+where $L_{SA}$ and $L_{SB}$ are the cardinality of $SA$ and $SB$, respectively. $2\times m \times n$ is the number of possible contagion links between two communities. \item Overall Contagion Magnitude between Two Communities ($OCM_{cross}$): to measure the average magnitude of contagion between two communities, considering both incoming and outgoing directions.

 where $\sum_{(i,j) \in SA} w_{ij}$ and $\sum_{(l,z) \in SB} w_{lz}$ are the sum of the contagion magnitude in $SA$ and $SB$, respectively. \item Directional Contagion Density (DCD): to measure the density of contagion from a community A to a community B. Let $A$ and $B$ be two communities with $n_A$ and $n_B$ assets, respectively.